shashankyo/ShopNest_Ecommerce-/README.md

 ![Cart](https://user-images.githubusercontent.com/114981861/233521544-10aee879-e02f-4991-a333-1d1998af7db3.png)

 5.Description:
-Complete shop me project is about shop me application where we can 1.Login,
+Complete shop me project is about shop me application where we can:
+1.Login,
 2.Signup,
 3.Add products into cart and